 Some links in this article are affiliate links and if you click on them and purchase I will receive a small commission at no cost to you.

-*UPDATE: Check out the definitive FAQ for the Paper Floor Technique where we answer all the many questions we get about this cool solution for any floor issues you may have!*
+UPDATE: Check out the definitive FAQ for the Paper Floor Technique where we answer all the many questions we get about this cool brown paper floor solution to nasty carpet!

-We are unanimous in our love of wood flooring and our hatred disgust dislike of carpet.
+Brian and I are unanimous in our love of wood flooring and our hatred disgust dislike of carpet.
 Bear with me a minute as I get on a little soap box about wall-to-wall carpet.
-Carpet is:

 - not an easy DIY project (more money for labor)

 - "filter is full after 5 years" (exact quote from a carpet professional- translation: there's no amount of cleaning that's going to get it clean)

 - dusty, dirty edges even with regular vacuuming

 - not great for certain allergies